laine-hallot/Binks-jar/README.md

 For those of you who are to lazy to compile it or don't know how- http://www.mediafire.com/download/a3trh7g43pksc8y/Binks.zip

-For our lord binks

 Inspired by this guys post-
 https://www.reddit.com/r/AskReddit/comments/42u3ed/youve_just_written_the_most_annoying_computer/czdbk0b?context=3

-This program runs in the background with no visible window.
-It will play a loud sound clip of jar jar binks saying "Meesa" at random times.
+This program creates a window with Jarjar Binks' face and runs a timer in the background.
+When this timer is done the program will play a loud sound clip of jar jar binks saying "Meesa" and then start a new timer.
+These timers continue running even when the widow is closed.
+The window is intend to be a distraction.
-You could probably play any .au file as long as it is called meesa.au or you change the name of the target file in the code.

-Honestly do whatever you want with this code I don't care.
-It's trash code for a trash program idea.
+Honestly do whatever you want with this program.
+Just don't blame me.